A new 'right to repair' law will come into force in the UK by summer 2021, ministers announced today.

 “For example, electronics and ICT are products for which each consumer would want to have the right to repair, including to upgrade.”

 An environmental disaster in your pocket

-In an amendment to the previous regulations surrounding appliances proposed in October last year, smartphones, laptops and tablets have just been added to the guidance.
-After criticising the initial measures for not going far enough, campaign groups have welcomed this addition as a successful move towards reducing e-waste.
+In an amendment to the previous regulations surrounding appliances proposed in October 2019, smartphones, laptops and tablets have been added to the guidance.
+After criticising the initial measures for not going far enough, campaign groups welcomed this addition as a successful move towards reducing e-waste.

 Smartphones are an area of our everyday electronic use that could see significant environmental improvement from reuse and repair laws.
 Our handheld gadgets tend to have a much shorter lifespan than a lot of other household electronics - with an average phone lasting three years.
 Extending this by just one more year, the European Environmental Bureau found, could save the equivalent CO2 emissions of taking a million cars off the road.

 But the tides finally seem to be changing in favour of a greener approach.
-In September of last year, Apple launched a programme to offer genuine parts, tools and training to independent repair businesses.
+In September 2019, Apple launched a programme to offer genuine parts, tools and training to independent repair businesses.
 Initially, only for customers in the US, there are plans to expand to other countries so that approved fixes for your smashed screen or dead battery are more readily accessible.